threatgrid/ctia/doc/data_structures.md

 `judgment-de305d54-75b4-431b-adb2-eb6b9e546014` for a
 [Judgement](#judgement).

-The CIA _ID_ field compares to the STIX _id_ field.
+The CTIA _ID_ field compares to the STIX _id_ field.
 The optional STIX _idref_ field is not used.

 <a name="uri"/>